Ravens' Alex Lewis starting out at left guard, with right tackle still a possibility

-Ravens offensive lineman Alex Lewis practiced as the starting left guard throughout Wednesday’s organized team activity, but coach John Harbaugh left open the option for the second-year player out of Nebraska to later take repetitions at right tackle, too.
+Ravens offensive lineman Alex Lewis practiced as the starting left guard throughout Thursday's organized team activity, but coach John Harbaugh left open the option for the second-year player out of Nebraska to later take repetitions at right tackle, too.

 So does Lewis have a preference?